abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `RemoteServices__Default__BaseUrl` is the backend; API endpoint application uses the access_token to get the resources.
 It is the containerized `http://bookstore-api` by default.

 - `RemoteServices__AbpAccountPublic__BaseUrl` is the account URL used to get the profile picture of the user.
-Since account related information is located in the authserver, it is the containerized `http://bookstore-authserver` by default.
+Since account-related information is located in the authserver, it is the containerized `http://bookstore-authserver` by default.

   {{ end }}